Sander-Brilman/php-website-template/readme.md

 If your website is inside a folder like *example.com/my-website/* read this.

-To set links to a different webpage you can use the `url` function.
+To set links to a different webpage you can use the `url` function.<br>
 The `url` function sets a absolute path to the page you want.

-All you have to do is give the page/path as a parameter.
+All you have to do is give the page/path as a parameter.<br>
 So if you write `url('account/login')` it will return `https://example.com/my-website/account/login`

 **Why use this?** Using relative paths in links can give wrong url's.
-See the table below.
+See the table below.<br>
 The current url in this example is `https://example.com/my-website/shop/item-x`

 |Html link|Result|